Glossary

 Navigational Behaviors in Humans and Animals

-• Animal Navigation: Species ranging from rodents to birds utilize cognitive maps for foraging, migration, and habitat exploration.
+- Animal Navigation: Species from rodents to birds use cognitive maps for foraging, migration, and habitat exploration.

-• Human Navigation: People use cognitive maps to move through familiar and unfamiliar environments, from finding their way in a city to navigating a building.
+- Human Navigation: People use cognitive maps to move through environments, from cities to buildings.

 Learning and Memory

-Cognitive maps are closely tied to learning and memory processes:
+Cognitive maps are closely tied to learning and memory:

-• Spatial Memory: Remembering locations and spatial relationships is essential for daily functioning, such as recalling where an object was placed.
+- Spatial Memory: Remembering locations and spatial relationships is essential for daily life.

-• Memory Consolidation: The hippocampus is involved in consolidating short-term memories into long-term storage, a process that may utilize spatial frameworks.
+- Memory Consolidation: The hippocampus is involved in consolidating short-term memories into long-term storage, utilizing spatial frameworks.

 Examples and Use Cases